Skip to content

 def test_sidecar_callback(**kwargs):

-# kwargs content:
+# kwargs content is:

 # {'stderr': '', 'stdout': 'my_host\n'}